A woman from County Durham has shared with her online followers how she converted an antique Singer sewing machine into a (more…)

 After being closed for three months due to the coronavirus pandemic, antique shops have re-opened.
 There is cautious optimism amongst antique dealers that sales will pick up.

-Antique shops in (more…)
+Antique shops have introduced a (more…)

-The work is entitled (more…)
+The ban is one of (more…)